The next EAPCI physicians exam: take it from anywhere!

 Candidates must submit their logbook on a quarterly basis through the e-logbook platform for validation by the Mentor and the Department Director/Supervisor at the end of the training period (and at the latest 24 months after the exam date).

-- Attendance to at least one EAPCI official congress (PCR or other endorsed EAPCI course) over the 24 consecutive months of training
+- Attendance to at least one of EAPCI Congresses during 24 months of interventional cardiology training

 The logbook of procedures, as well as the level of competencies reached by the candidate in relation to interventional cardiology skills as described in the EAPCI Core Curriculum, will be reviewed and assessed by the Mentor and the Department Director/Supervisor.